YinJC/uk-tex-faq/FAQ-fontsize.md

----
-layout: page
-title: Fonts at arbitrary sizes
+# Fonts at arbitrary sizes
----

 Almost all fonts, nowadays, are provided with LaTeX control (`fd`) files, so the temptation to risk the